 Before he could finish, Beom had lunged at him with a conjured knife.
 Both Soha and Felix had been across the room at that time tending to Eunji so they hadn’t been able to divert the attack.
-Fortunately, Sigurd was there and quickly slipped into an overlap.
+Fortunately, Sigrid was there and quickly slipped into an overlap.
 She forced him to lunge backwards and swept his legs beneath Beom’s sending the woman crashing to the ground.

 My gratitude, he’d thought as he had pounced on Beom and reached for the knife in her hand.

 “Your family doesn’t deserve to represent our clan!”
 Beom had seethed beneath him.
-“Why must be toil away for someone incapable of ever achieving the throne?
+“Why must we toil away for someone incapable of ever achieving the throne?
 Why did the emperor choose your mother instead of mine?!”

 The accusation had startled Claire which allowed Beom to free herself and her knife from him.
 Instead of lunging at him again, however, she backed against the wall with eyes filled with terror.

 “I-I’m sorry, My Lord.
 The one who is unfit is me,” Beom had whispered breathily before plunging the knife into her stomach and collapsing onto the floor.

 One of his nearby vassals had been a Transmutationist so he’d ordered her to reseal the injury immediately.
 Once Beom was stable, they transported her to the city’s most esteemed hospital which was surprisingly its only hospital.